About Hyperdimensional

 About Me

-I am a Research Fellow in the Artificial Intelligence & Progress Project at George Mason University’s Mercatus Center.
+I am a Senior Fellow at the Foundation for American Innovation.
 You can read more about me here.

 Why subscribe?